metaleap/vscode-appz/libs/go/readme.md

 	// and active editors, as well as, UI elements to show messages, selections, and
 	// asking for user input.
 	Window() Window

+	// Namespace describing the environment the editor runs in.
+	Env() Env
 }
 ```